two-7/openCAN/README.md

 ### Example Use Cases

+#### 🔄 Cross-Platform Signal Translation (Engine Swaps)

+Bridge a donor engine's CAN messages to a chassis that expects a different format:

+- Read RPM, coolant temp, oil pressure, and other signals from the engine-side CAN bus
+- Repackage them into the message IDs and formats the chassis cluster expects
+- Factory gauges, warning lights, and chimes work correctly without cluster modification or a standalone digital dash

 #### 🌡 PWM Fan Control

 Use **coolant temperature** data from the CAN bus to:

 - Generate a PWM output signal
 - Drive an electric fan based on temperature profile

+#### 🚙 Speed Signal Generation

+Generate a VSS (vehicle speed signal) for a swapped engine, transmission, or ECU:

+- Read output shaft speed sensor, speed sensor pulses, or ABS speed data
+- Calculate vehicle speed based on tire size and final drive ratio
+- Output a corrected speed signal (CAN message or pulse output) for the ECU, cluster, and cruise control to use

 #### 🛠 Gauge Reassignment